AlaurentinoOfficial/steaph-module-connector/README.md

 # Steaph Module Connector

-That microservice is reponsable to turn on/off the end-points according of them schedule :D
+That microservice is responsable to turn on/off the end-points according of them schedule :D

 ## Requirements